 - Manipulators are selfish.
 They can often seem to be generous and giving, but there can be a hidden agenda behind being generous, most probably to have more control over you by indebting you with their favors.

-- Emotional Manipulators have deep insecurities with regards to other people.
+- Emotional Manipulators have deep insecurities with regard to other people.
 They often try to prove themselves better than the other person while at the same time subtly trying to demean or disregard the other person’s achievements.

 If they feel like someone is getting more attention and appreciation than themselves, then they try to take the attention away from the other person so that they themselves could become the center of attention.

-- An emotional manipulator is co-dependent in their personal relationships, which means that they are emotionally and psychologically dependent on the other person.
+- An emotional manipulator is co-dependent in their personal relationships, which means they are emotionally and psychologically dependent on the other person.
 They are overly attached and clingy in their relationships which most often leads to their relationships being toxic.

 - Emotional Manipulators tend to blame others for their own misery, losses, failures, and mistakes.
 If they are unhappy and miserable, they’ll make the other person feel guilty, ashamed, and regretful about it.